 <input type="hidden" name="${dw.util.CSRFProtection.getCSRFTokenName()}" value="${dw.util.CSRFProtection.generateCSRFToken()}">

-<input type="Submit" value="Edit Address">
+<input type="submit" value="Edit Address">

 </form>